math2001/FileManager/README.md

 ## How to open the [`README`](https://github.com/math2001/FileManager/blob/master/README.md)

-Some of the package add a command in the menus, others in the command palette, or other nowhere.
+To open their README, some of the package add a command in the menus, others in the command palette, or other nowhere.
 None of those options are really good, escpecially the last one on ST3 because the packages are compressed.
-But, fortunatly, there is plugin that exists and will **solve this problem for us** (and he has a really cute name, don't you think?): [ReadmePlease](https://packagecontrol.io/packages/ReadmePlease).
+But, fortunatly, there is plugin that exists and will **solve this problem for us** (and he has a really cute name, don't you think?): [ReadmePlease](https://packagecontrol.io/packages/ReadmePlease). :tada:

 ## Contributing